Squishy6094/character-select-coop/API-doc.md

 Example: `smlua_model_util_get_id("armature_geo")`

-Alternatively, Model can also have Cap Models via use of a Table
+Alternatively, Models can also have Cap Models via use of a Table

 Example: `{smlua_model_util_get_id("armature_geo"), capModels}`